 |Fastest mode||Flight • £687 • 1 h 25 min|

-Take a coach, flight or train to travel 358 miles (577 km) from Berlin to Amsterdam.
-If speed is a priority, then a flight is the best option with an average duration of 1 h 25 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £14.
-The most popular travel providers which serve this journey are BlaBlaCar Bus, KLM or Deutsche Bahn among others.
+Take a coach, flight, ferry or train to travel 358 miles (577 km) from Berlin to Amsterdam.
+The most popular travel providers which serve this trip are Flixbus, Norwegian Air Shuttle or Deutsche Bahn with connection among others.
 Travellers can even take a direct coach, flight or train from Berlin to Amsterdam.

 There are many options available for travelling from Berlin, 650 kilometres due west, to Amsterdam.
 Flying is the fastest method, followed by train and finally bus, which is usually the slowest.
 Each transport method generally travels between one or two airports or stations, although some bus routes have several stops.

 Buses depart from Berlin on average once an hour, throughout the day and most of the night.
 Direct routes take between seven and ten hours, while those with a change, which is usually in Hamburg, take a few hours more.
 Buses, operated by Infobus, Flixbus, Eurolines Germany and others, travel between Berlin ZOB and Sloterdijk in Amsterdam.
 It is also possible to car share for this journey, with providers such as Bla Bla Car, this will usually be the fastest method by road.